Burning Season in Laos – Is it Really That Bad?

 It gets much worse in neighboring Thailand, where the northern parts experience some seriously dangerous levels of air pollution.

 In 2023, Chiang Mai became the world’s most polluted city for a few days.
 The air quality index hit 223, a number 15 times higher than the recommended maximum.
+Not a year goes by without Chiang Mai hitting the news again with dangerous levels of air pollution.

 Cities like Chiang Rai, Pai, Chiang Dao, Mae Hong Son, Phayao, and Nan also experience severe air pollution during the burning season in Thailand.